run-llama/llamabot/README.md

 ## Step 4: use LlamaIndex to store facts and answer questions

 We're all the way at step 4 and we still haven't done anything with LlamaIndex!
 But now's the time.
 In `4_incremental_rag.py` you'll see a demonstration of a simple command-line Python script that uses LlamaIndex to store facts and answer questions.
 I won't walk you through every line (the script has helpful comments for that), but let's look at the important ones.
+Remember to `pip install llama-index`!

 First we create a new `VectorStoreIndex`, an in-memory [vector store](https://docs.llamaindex.ai/en/stable/understanding/indexing/indexing.html#vector-store-index) where we'll be storing our facts.
 It's empty to start with.